SciCompKL/CoDiPack/documentation/tutorials/Tutorial_2_Reverse_mode_AD.md

 The simplest way to evaluate the full tape is to call the method [evaluate](@ref codi::ReverseTapeInterface::evaluate).
 This will evaluate the full tape from the last recorded statement to the first one.

 For a partial evaluation of the tape see Example TODO.
-There are also other evaluation possiblties available, which are described in other [Tutorials](@ref TutorialsAndExamples).
+There are also other evaluation possibilities available, which are described in other [Tutorials](@ref TutorialsAndExamples).

 #### Step 8: Get the resulting derivatives